Towards Competent AI for Fundamental Analysis in Finance: A Benchmark Dataset and Evaluation: Experiments

 \subsection{Main Results}

-Table \ref{tab:main-evaluation} shows the main results of baseline LLMs on the test set of \benname{}.
+Table \ref{tab:text-evaluation} shows the main results of baseline LLMs on the test set of \benname{} under the text format.
+Results under the PDF format are provided in Appendix \ref{sec: pdf}.
 In the information extraction task, large-sized LLMs achieve near-perfect scores, while medium-sized models remain competent.
 In contrast, small-sized LLMs exhibit significant performance degradation, primarily due to their limited capacity to process and generate long texts.
 In the indicator computation task, all models regardless of size perform poorly, reflecting a general deficiency in precise numerical computation.
-To further investigate LLMs’ capability in approximate numerical computation, we perform additional evaluation by varying error tolerance threshold (refer to Table \ref{tab: error}).
+To further investigate LLMs' capability in approximate numerical computation, we perform additional evaluation by varying error tolerance threshold (refer to Table \ref{tab: error}).
 Performance on the logic reasoning task surpasses that of the indicator computation task, largely due to a greater tolerance for numerical imprecision.
 This finding aligns with patterns observed in LLM-generated financial analysis reports, where the logical reasoning often appears sound even when the quantitative details are inaccurate.
 These results suggest that LLMs may still offer valuable insights in financial contexts, despite their limitations in exact calculation.
 Moreover, model performance is consistently lower in the PDF setting compared to the text setting as the variability of PDF layout adds complexity.

-\paragraph{Reasoning analysis ranking} We conduct a tournament-style evaluation of reasoning outputs using \texttt{Doubao-1.5-thinking-pro} as the judge.
+\paragraph{Reasoning analysis ranking} We conduct a tournament-style evaluation of reasoning outputs using \texttt{Doubao-1.5-thinking-pro}, \texttt{Qwen-Max} and \texttt{Gemini-2.5-Pro} as the judges.
 Only large-sized models with recall scores above 60\% are included in the competition.
 To avoid order bias, each pair of models competes in two matches: one where model A is evaluated against model B, and another with the order reversed (model B v.s. model A).
-This setup yields a total of 1800 competitions among five LLMs.
-As shown in Table~\ref{tab:tournament-reasoning}, \texttt{GPT-o1} and \texttt{DeepSeek-r1} leads the ranking with 647 and 603 wins, respectively. \texttt{GPT-4o} shows moderate performance, while \texttt{Llama-3.1-405b-instruct} lags far behind.
+This setup yields a total of 1800 competitions among 5 LLMs per judge.
+As shown in Table~\ref{tab:tournament-reasoning}, \texttt{GPT-o1} and \texttt{DeepSeek-r1} leads the ranking with 634.3 and 624.5 wins, respectively. \texttt{DeepSeek-r1} and \texttt{GPT-4o} shows moderate performance, while \texttt{Llama-3.1-405b-instruct} lags far behind.